Kizyow/DisplayAPI/README.md

-# HologramDisplays
+# DisplayAPI

-Hologram API, a library to create holograms on Minecraft servers (1.8.8 ONLY) **You must add the API as your project dependencies and add this to plugins folder**
+Display API, a library to create holograms on Minecraft servers (1.8.8 ONLY) **You must add the API as your project dependencies and add this to plugins folder**

 ## Features: